 As there may be changes to a parent’s or a child’s schedule over the summer, communication is critical.
 This can help resolve disputes that may arise and ensure that the best interests of the child are being upheld.
 It is important to note that custodial parents generally cannot withhold parenting time because of a dispute over child or spousal support.
 Conversely, parents cannot withhold support during disputes over a lack of parenting time.

-Those who are looking to expand upon their parental rights but who are facing interference from their former spouse may wish to meet with their family law attorney to determine how best to proceed.
+Those who are looking to expand upon their parental rights but who are facing interference from their former spouse may wish to meet with their attorney to determine how best to proceed.
 It could be advisable under certain circumstances to file a petition with the court seeking a modification of the existing custody order.